safe-scan-ai/cancer-ai/DOCS/COMPETITIONS.md

 - **Twitter/X**: Follow us on [Twitter/X](https://x.com/SAFESCAN_AI) for announcements and highlights.
 - **Email**: Contact us directly at [info@safescanai.ai](mailto:info@safescanai.ai) for any inquiries or support.

+## Development

+- **Software Lifecycle**: The project follows a structured software lifecycle, including Git flow and integration testing.
+These practices ensure robust development and encourage community contributions.

 ## Contribute

 We welcome contributions to this project!
 Whether you're interested in improving our codebase, adding new features, or enhancing documentation, your involvement is valued.
 To contribute: